s-mv/smvcc/docs/structure.md

 ## The Preprocessor - My Approach
 A lexer may either have 2 passes:
-1. lex preprocessor directives as tokens
+1. Lex preprocessor directives as tokens.
-2. traverse token array and resolve directives (biggest con: conditional directives are redundant overhead)
+2. Traverse token array and resolve directives.
+(Biggest con: conditional directives are redundant overhead.)

 ...Or preprocess on the fly by lexing recursively and returning a pointer to the lexer (add TOKEN_FILE pointing to another lexer with different source) and